 If the specialty council has determined upon reconsideration that an applicant remains ineligible, they may appeal the decision to ABPTS.
 The applicant may challenge the council's application of the eligibility requirements to their case, but not the requirements themselves.
 They must submit their appeal no later than two weeks from the date of the council's decision on reconsideration.
-The appeal must be in writing and must be addressed to the Chair of ABPTS at the APTA Specialist Certification Program.
-For purposes of determining compliance with the foregoing deadline, a request for reconsideration will be deemed submitted on the postmark date.
+The appeal must be in writing, emailed, and must be addressed to the Chair of ABPTS at the APTA Specialist Certification Program.
+For purposes of determining compliance with the foregoing deadline, a request for reconsideration will be deemed submitted on the date the request was received by email.
 The appeal must specify the grounds on which it is based.

 The Appeal Committee, a committee of ABPTS, will be responsible for the review and disposition of any requests for appeal of a specialty council decision.
 The Appeal Committee will make its decision no later than 30 days from the date of receipt of the request for appeal.
-The Appeal Committee will send written notification of its decision to the Chair of the Specialty Council and to the applicant by certified mail, return receipt requested, no later than seven days from the date of its decision.
+The Appeal Committee will send written notification of its decision by email to the Chair of the Specialty Council and to the applicant with a delivery receipt request, no later than seven days from the date of its decision.